 Mobility for Children with Special Needs

-For those children with special needs and physical disabilities, personal mobility also means personal freedom.
+For those special needs children with physical disabilities, personal mobility also means personal freedom.
 Children that have challenges with physical mobility require extra assistance through solutions such as scooters and wheelchairs.
 Such devices give hope and increased movement to those children living with physical disabilities.

 Lack of Mobility